 - Focus on smaller meals throughout the day

 - Limit or avoid artificial sweeteners

-- Drink plenty of water which helps avoid constipation
+- Drink plenty of water, which will help prevent constipation

 - Eat slowly and chew thoroughly

 Chewing your food thoroughly is one of the best ways to reduce gas.
 Most gas is caused by bacteria in the large intestine working to break down food that was not digested thoroughly by enzymes in the stomach.
 Gas is also related to constipation, so it should prove helpful to learn more about preventing constipation.